terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/TilesLayout.txt

    * - Sr. No.
      - Description
    * - | (1)
-     - | Add the custom tag (TLD) definition for Tiles.
+     - | Add a custom tag (TLD) definition for Tiles.
    * - | (2)
-     - | Add the custom tag (TLD) definition for Tiles-extras.
+     - | Add a custom tag (TLD) definition for Tiles-extras.

-For custom tags details on View, refer to \ `Tiles Tag Reference <http://tiles.apache.org/framework/tiles-jsp/tagreference.html>`_\ .
+For details about custom tags of Tiles, refer to \ `Here <http://tiles.apache.org/framework/tiles-jsp/tagreference.html>`_\ .

 .. tip::

-    | Tiles version-2 had one taglib, but tiles-extras taglib is added in version-3.
+    | Tiles version-2 had one taglib, but tiles-extras taglib is added from version-3.
-    | "useAttribute" tag move from tiles taglib to tiles-extras taglib in version-3, hence should be careful while using.
+    | useAttribute tag which was available in tiles taglib in version-2 is moved to tiles-extras taglib from version-3, hence should be careful while using.
     | e.g. ) `<tiles:useAttribute>` : version 2 -> `<tilesx:useAttribute>` : version 3